theblackwidower/KanaQuiz/README.md

 ## Branching Model

-I'm using the `develop` branch for main development and experimentation, and the `master` branch for releases, as well as readme and privacy policy updates.
+I'm using the `develop` branch for main development and experimentation, as well as readme and privacy policy updates; and the `master` branch for releases.

 Mainly, the branching model I'm currently experimenting with is inspired by [this blog post](https://nvie.com/posts/a-successful-git-branching-model/).
 But I am altering it for my own purposes.